skydoves/ColorPickerView/README.md

 ```

 ### ColorPickerView in XML layout

-We can use `ColorPickerView` without any customized attributes.<br>
-This `ColorPickerView` will be initialized with the default HSV color palette and default selector.
+You can simply use `ColorPickerView` by defining it on your XML files.
+This `ColorPickerView` will be initialized with the default HSV color palette and the default selector.

 ```gradle
 <com.skydoves.colorpickerview.ColorPickerView
    android:id="@+id/colorPickerView"